cpmech/russell/russell_sparse/README.md

 _This crate is part of [Russell - Rust Scientific Library](https://github.com/cpmech/russell)_

-This repository contains tools for handling sparse matrices and functions to solve large sparse systems using the best libraries out there, such as [(recommended) UMFPACK](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [(very large systems) MUMPS](https://mumps-solver.org).
+This repository contains tools for handling sparse matrices and functions to solve large sparse systems using the best libraries out there, such as [UMFPACK (recommended)](https://github.com/DrTimothyAldenDavis/SuiteSparse) and [MUMPS (for very large systems)](https://mumps-solver.org).
 Optionally, you may want to use the [Intel DSS solver](https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-2/direct-sparse-solver-dss-interface-routines.html).

 Documentation: